lakridserne/db-miniproject-2-nosql/README.md

                mongoimport --type csv -d twitterFollowers -c followers --headerline --drop 2G.csv

      During the import we could clearly see that MongoDB is more suited for large datasets, whereas Neo4J is more tailered to make graphs.
+This was for example due to the way the import worked - MongoDB was able to hadnle a much larger file.

 2)    Database operations:
    We will select 1 million rows from the database so we can inspect which users follows who.